-Axios is a popular Open Source library for Javascript that allows us to perform operations as an HTTP client, based on the promises model.
+Axios is a popular Open Source library for JavaScript that allows us to perform operations as an HTTP client, based on the promise model.

-Axios stands out for its simplicity and lightness, which makes it suitable for projects even on low-power processors such as the ESP8266 or the ESP32.
+Axios stands out for its simplicity and lightness, making it suitable for projects even on low-power processors like the ESP8266 or ESP32.

-It also provides a unified layer for making Ajax requests, independent of other frameworks we use in the project.
-It is compatible with most current browsers.
+Furthermore, it provides a unified layer for making Ajax requests, independent of other frameworks we might use in the project.
+It is compatible with most modern browsers.
 It is Open Source and its code is available at https://github.com/axios/axios.

 The installation process is very simple.
 We can use a package manager like NPM, Bower, or Yarn.
 For example, in NPM it would be